 No proposal under consideration at the adjourned review can be implemented until the review has been completed.When there is a recommendation for a significant change to the child's Care Plan, the IRO will contact the case holding Children's Team Manager within one working day.
 In the event of an Independent Reviewing Officer believing that the action in relation to a child is not in their best interests, they will give one week's notice that the Head of Service will be informed of the situation.
-If the situation remains unresolved the Dispute Resolution Protocol should be followed (see IRO Dispute Resolution Guidance Notes for Practitioners).
+If the situation remains unresolved the Dispute Resolution Protocol should be followed (see Process for Informal Challenge & Dispute Resolution for the IROs/CP Chairs).

 10. Role of the Looked After Review in Achieving Permanence for the Child

 The Independent Reviewing Officer must check that the child's Care Plan includes a Permanence Plan with measurable milestones and a Contingency Plan should be included.
 At all stages, the need for Concurrent Planning should be considered.

 At the second Looked After Review, it is necessary to focus on the requirement for the Care Plan to provide a permanence plan for the child within a timescale that is realistic, achievable and meets the child's needs; the need for Concurrent Planning should also be considered.